 Whoosh!
-All your group members suddenly show up in the Selected Contacts dialog box.
+All your group members suddenly show up in the Selected Contacts area of the Select Contacts dialog box.

-7. Click OK to close the Contacts dialog box and OK again to close the Schedule Activity dialog box.
+Click OK to close the Select Contacts dialog box and then click OK again to close the Schedule Activity dialog box.